 Safety is today the biggest concern for every woman, or her family and every action is ruled by the parameters to ensure the lady is safe.
-Be it city commute, long distance travel or even an outing, ensuring safety remains paramount.
+Be it city commute, long distance travel, working at heights, or even an outing, ensuring safety remains paramount.

 What is considered safe is often relative and a parent may believe that their daughter travelling in a train is safe, if she has a family seated next door.
 Yet, for the girl, she may feel more confident if she had people her own age as co-passengers.

 The ‘Safe Zone’ for a woman is often quite different from what we believe of it, say these young Puneites we spoke to:

 Nidhi Rathore, (Student preparing for the Armed forces) says,” Only a girl senses how safe she is actually in a particular environment.
 Girls have an inner instinct that warns them.

 Recently, I went on a girls trip to Himachal in a taxi.
 It was our first such trip.
 Initially, we suspected every human being we saw, including our driver whose vibes we didn’t think were good.
 Eventually, when we halted for dinner, we got pebbles and chilies as a precaution.

 It seemed extremely funny to us later, but then prevention is better than cure.
 I remember when we were on our way to the first destination, I stayed awake for 12 hours since I wary of the driver.
 I believe in the ideology ‘ Your safety is in your hands’.

 “Safety has a different meaning for every individual.
 For me, enjoying one’s individuality is very important.

 Be it traveling with friends, or family, you need to know that eventually you are traveling with yourself.
 So keep that alive, says, Aastha Pokharna, an assistant manager.